USS McCord: Namesake

 Frank C. McCord was born on 2 August 1890 in Vincennes, Indiana.
-He was appointed Midshipman on July 5, 1907.
+He was appointed Midshipman on 5 July 1907.
 From 1925 on, his career focused on naval aviation.
-On June 30, 1932, he was appointed as commanding officer of the rigid airship USS Akron.
+On 30 June 1932, he was appointed as commanding officer of the rigid airship USS Akron.
 Commander McCord was on board when Akron encountered severe weather and crashed near Barnegat Light, New Jersey on 4 April 1933.
 McCord, and 71 others, including Rear Admiral William A. Moffett, were killed.

 Construction and commissioning

-McCord was laid down on 17 March 1942 by the Bethlehem Shipbuilding Corporation, San Francisco, California and launched on 10 January 1943; sponsored by Mrs. Frank C. McCord, widow of Commander McCord.
+McCord was laid down on 17 March 1942 by the Bethlehem Shipbuilding Corporation, San Francisco, California and launched on 10 January 1943.
 The ship was commissioned on 19 August 1943.